jochster/starter-hugo-research-group-iloc/content/workshop2/cfp/index.md

 * For the final submission, a manuscript should be in letter format of 6 pages, with 2 additional pages allowed but at an extra charge.

 ![](line.png)
-## Poster Session Guidlines
+## Poster Session Guidelines
+We are pleased to open a call for poster presentations in this workshop.
+The call is open to present novel, past or ongoing research related to the topics covered by the workshop.
+Authors that will present a related paper at the ITSC'23 conference are also more than welcome to present a poster in this workshop.
+Practical information:
+* Information to provide: a proposal should contain **the name and affiliation of the authors, a title, and an abstract**
+* Submission: the proposal needs to be sent to Dr. Philippe Xu (philippe.xu[at]hds.utc.fr)
+* Submission deadline: **August 15th**
+* Notification of acceptance: **August 16th**
 Please note:
 * You will be provided a **physical poster board** during the workshop.
 However, you should do printing work on your own,
-* Your submittion will not be peer-reviewed nor included in the conference proceedings, if you fail in submitting your manuscript via ITSC-2023 papercept platform before the submission deadline,
+* Your submission will not be peer-reviewed nor included in the conference proceedings if you fail to submit your manuscript via ITSC-2023 papercept platform before the paper submission deadline,
-* You will be invited to the poster session, if you submit your workshop paper successfully, and your manuscript is accepted to be included in the ITSC conference proceedings,
+* You will be invited to the poster session, if you submit your workshop paper successfully and your manuscript is accepted to be included in the ITSC conference proceedings,
 * Please contact Philippe Xu (philippe.xu@hds.utc.fr) in case of any questions.
 > More information will be available soon.